 Organizations often want to understand what kind of decisions we are making at what kind of levels.
 For agile transformations, there is a desire to de-centralize decision making as far as possible.
-An example tag on Epics, Features, and Stories that might include:
+An example tag on Features to track this might include:

-- Portfolio: work initiated and prioritized at the program level - Program: work initiated and prioritized at the program level - Team: work initiated and prioritized at the team level
+- Portfolio: work initiated and prioritized at the program level - Program: work initiated and prioritized at the program level